lisc-tools/lisc/paper/paper.md

 LISC is inspired by and based on the BRAIN-SCANR project, a project that collected literature data and analyzed co-occurrences of terms in the neuroscientific literature [@voytek_automated_2012].

-LISC, or it's precursors, has enabled a series of recent studies, including meta-analytic / descriptive work and hypothesis driven investigations, including:
+LISC and its precursors have enabled a series of recent studies, including meta-analytic / descriptive work and hypothesis driven investigations, such as:

 - ERPSCANR: an automated meta-analysis of the field of event-related potential (ERP) work, in the domain of cognitive neuroscience (https://github.com/TomDonoghue/ERP_SCANR).